-Zainab holds the role of a witness of some of the key events of Karbala and of a narrator, in the court of Yazid where she explains the reasons revolution for and the testimonies against the oppressors in their court in Kufa and Damascus.
+Zainab holds the role of a witness of some of the key events of Karbala and a narrator, in the court of Yazid where she explains the reasons for revolution and the testimonies against the oppressors in their court in Kufa and Damascus.
 She addresses Syrians directly in her verbal assaults against Yazid and his forces, refusing to cower to the oppressor.
-Her speech, key to the awakening of the Muslim world, is memorialised as that of courage and valour, virtues that were traditionally attributed to men.
+Her speech, key to the awakening of the Muslim world, is memorialized as that of courage and valor, virtues that were traditionally attributed to men.
 Her speech stirred unrest against Yazid forcing him to release the prisoners of war.
-She demanded the heads of the martyrs to be returned and commanded the martyrs' burial in Karbala.
+She demanded the heads of the martyrs be returned and commanded the martyrs' burial in Karbala.
 This event is an exemplification of speaking truth to power, and becomes, as D'souza (2012) notes, 'an alternative battlefield, a path of courageous action sanctioned to women.'
-She initiated the lamentations and mourning rituals which are practised by Shia Muslims to this day.
-She is, indeed, the saviour of Islam as per the Shia discourse and an inspiration for many believing women.
+She initiated the lamentations and mourning rituals that are practiced by Shia Muslims to this day.
+She is, indeed, the savior of Islam as per the Shia discourse and an inspiration for many believing women.